Lowympact/lowympact/README.md

 Swagger exposition is available at `http://localhost:8080/api-docs/`

 You would need the following .env file at the root of the back-end folder.
-In any case, GOOGLE_API_KEY is in restricted usage (accept requsts coming from https://api.lowympact.fr/ only) and won't works in local :
+In any case, GOOGLE_API_KEY is in restricted usage (accept requests coming from https://api.lowympact.fr/ only) and won't works in local :
 ```
 PORT=8080
 MODE="development"